allan-gounden/secure-your-win11-pc/README.md

 - You can do additional steps for privacy concerns but this should make your Windows 11 PC really hard to hack but you still will be tracked!
 Nothing is 100% safe.
 Always install the newest updates and do not do anything illegal!

-Pardon me for my bad english but they (political parties in germany [Yes all the big ones!
+Pardon me for my bad english but they brainwashed me and im just recovering.
+(Political parties in germany [Yes all the big ones!
 They worked together with billionaires because i told them the truth.
 They are incompetent, corrupt, cowards.
-Yes I am ANGRY 😡 ]) brainwashed me and im just recovering.
-Had to train for a few years to recover.
+Yes I am ANGRY 😡 ]) Had to train for a few years to recover.
 See my facebook account https://www.facebook.com/profile.php?id=100070019901989 Also try to use a Pixel 6 with GrapheneOS.
 Will try to make a guide for it in the future if they do not get me before.

+NOW WE HAVE THE TOOLS TO FIGHT BACK.
+Took a long long time.

 NEVER GIVE UP